COOKIE POLICY

 WP_WPML_CURRENT_LANGUAGE

-Stores user language settings.
+Stores the user’s language settings.

-Part One
+Part one

 Session